 Collected by BlueTOAD Spectra devices, comprehensive travel time data was made available to Indio’s traffic management team via the real-time, web-based reporting software, BlueARGUS, enabling planners to create comparison reports and conduct origin-destination studies.
 This helped identify peak hours and preferred routes to the venue as well as compare route speeds and travel time, day to day and even weekend to weekend.

 Other valuable data was also made available, such as that concert attendees stayed an average 38 hours over the weekend.

 In addition to providing this data, TrafficCast International worked behind the scenes creating a mobile app via its existing TrafficCarma app.
 Partnering with iHeart Media, the app, known as TotalTraffic, was promoted on iHeart’s many stations encouraging concert goers to download the app or simply visit CoachellaTraffic.com.
 There, users selected their preferred routes and received travel time and speed information.

 The end results?
 Far greater visibility on current traffic conditions and an amazing amount of data to reference for any strategy changes during the 2018 festival as well as consideration for future festivals.
 The most rewarding aspect of the project is perhaps the availability of useful information to the driving public.
 We all like choices.
-And traffic officials say informed drivers with a choice of viable routes along with travel times, are less inclined to speed.
 After all, safe and efficient roadways is what successful traffic management is all about, and TrafficCast, with BlueTOAD Spectra and BlueARGUS, is happy to contribute to that success.